 dotCover | Show Covering Tests

 dotCover provides a shortcut to detect which unit tests cover a particular statement in your code.
-You can navigate from a pop-up that lists covering tests to any of these tests.
+In the Visual Studio editor, you can invoke a pop-up that lists covering tests and navigate directly to any of these tests.
 Additionally, from this pop-up you can instantly run them or add to an existing unit test session.

 dotCover takes the information on the covering unit tests from the current coverage snapshot.
 Therefore, in some cases this information may be unavailable, and dotCover cannot perform this navigation: